At St Mary’s Fields Academy the health and safety, safeguarding and promoting the welfare of all children is of paramount importance.

 ‘Safeguarding is everyone’s responsibility, every day’.

 Our first and foremost priority is to keep your child safe and healthy.
-Under the new OFSTED framework safeguarding is a key indicator of what constitutes a good school.
-Keeping your child safe means:

 Your child and their health & safety are our number one priority.
-We employ the following strategies to keep your child healthy and safe:

 Under the Race Relations (Amendment) Act 2000 and Home Office Code of Practice on reporting and recording racist incidents (2000) schools are required to record and investigate all racist incidents and to report them to the Local Authority on a regular basis.
 Definition of a racist incident: as recommended in the Stephen Lawrence Inquiry Report 1999: ‘A racist incident is any incident which is perceived to be racist by the victim or any other person.’